 Traumatic brain injuries (TBIs) are among the most dangerous events due to accidents.
-Every day, people in Anderson head out the door to either get in their car, take a walk, or go bicycling.
+Every day, people in Anderson head out the door to get in their car, walk, or go bicycling.
 Some may cruise the area on their motorcycle, and the last thing they probably think about is being involved in a collision.
 However, according to the Centers for Disease Control and Prevention (CDC), more than 61,000 people died from TBIs in 2019.
 Many of those deaths occurred due to traffic accidents and other reasons such as a defective product or fall.

 Medical costs following a brain injury can be astronomical and continue into the future.
 In addition, someone with severe brain trauma may be unable to return to work and permanently disabled.
-By filing a claim against an at-fault driver or other entity responsible for the injury, the client may claim damages that will not only cover their current expenses and losses but those that occur in the future.Seeking Legal Advice Following a Brain Injury Accident
+By filing a claim against an at-fault driver or other entity responsible for the injury, the client may claim damages that will not only cover their current expenses and losses but also those that occur in the future.Seeking Legal Advice Following a Brain Injury Accident

 Over the years, our law firm has assisted many people with brain injury or their families who are acting in their stead in obtaining the compensation they deserve.
 Whether the injured family member can remain at home or enter a long-term facility for treatment, it may be possible to recover the compensation needed to care for your loved one by filing a personal injury claim.
-This helps avoid financial strain and gives the injured person and family a sense of justice, knowing the at-fault party is being held responsible for their actions.
+This helps avoid financial strain and gives the injured person and family a sense of justice, knowing the at-fault party is responsible for their actions.

 At AutoAccident.com, we've defended the rights of those who suffered a TBI to get them fair compensation since 1982.
 The recovery of damages for a TBI is essential, especially in severe cases, because a TBI can be life-altering and debilitating.
-It helps the injured and gives their families the knowledge that their medical care will continue.Common Types of Brain Injuries
+It helps the injured and informs their families that their medical care will continue.Common Types of Brain Injuries